International solidarity between Africa and Ireland

 Ken Saro-Wiwa, in the letters collected here, exemplifies what human beings can be, in a standing reproach to the short-sighted, the vicious and the corrupt and a lasting inspiration to the wise, the decent and the brave.

 - Firoze Manji, founder and former editor-in-chief of Pambazuka News, was head of CODESRIA’s Documentation and Information Centre <http://www.codesria. org>.
-He project-managed the publication of this volume on behalf of Daraja Press. ↵
+He is the publisher of Daraja Press (https://darajapress.com). ↵

 - Helge Ryggvik, Norway’s Oil Experience: A Toolbox for Managing Resources?
 Oslo: Centre for Technology, Innovation and Culture, University of Oslo, 2010.
 English translation available at <http://tinyurl.com/norwegianoil> ↵